 The aforementioned Tremendous Tales are provided as interesting reading material, but they do not tie into the lessons.
 Students are likely to figure this out and skip them unless you require them to be read and verify this in some fashion—if it matters to you.
 Character-building quotations, some from famous people, are also scattered throughout the worktexts.

 Each worktext is spiral bound so that books will lie flat as students write in them.
-Books are consumable, so each student needs his or her own set of books.
-Books are printed in black and white, and while they have a few photos, the illustrations are primarily from clip art.
+The worktexts are consumable, so each student needs his or her own set of books.
+They are printed in black and white, and while they have a few photos, the illustrations are primarily from clip art.

 A single Teacher Answer Key covers both student course books.
 The Teacher Answer Key has reduced images of student pages with answers overprinted.
 Tests are at the back of each student worktext, and these should be removed by the parent or teacher before books are given to students.